 Unlike their business counterparts, there is little in the way of statutory protection for directors and officers of charities and NPOs.
-The following, though, provides a brief overview of certain select statutory protections from liability that are either in place at the present time or will come into place in the near future under the ONCA and the CNCA.
+The following, though, provides a brief overview of certain select statutory protections from liability that are either in place at the present time or will come into place in the near future.